bagder/docs/curl-vs-wget.md

 - Wget enables more features by default: cookies, redirect-following, time stamping from the remote resource etc. With curl most of those features need to be explicitly enabled.

+- There's a 'wget' in busybox, there's no curl there (within quotes since it is not the actual wget, just a stripped down clone)

 - Wget can be typed in using only the left hand on a qwerty keyboard!